Sarah Beeny

-Sarah Lucinda Beeny (born 9 January 1972) is an English broadcaster and entrepreneur, best known for presenting Property Ladder (2001-2009), Britain's Best Home (2003), Streets Ahead (2005-2006), Property Snakes and Ladders (2009), How to Live Mortgage Free with Sarah Beeny (2017) and Sarah Beeny's New Life in the Country (2020-2022).
+Sarah Lucinda Beeny (born 1972) is an English broadcaster and entrepreneur, best known for presenting Property Ladder (2001–2009), Britain's Best Home (2003), Streets Ahead (2005–2006), Property Snakes and Ladders (2009), How to Live Mortgage Free with Sarah Beeny (2017), Sarah Beeny's New Life in the Country (2020–present) and Sarah Beeny's New Country Lives (2023).

-Beeny is a high-profile campaigner for buildings at risk and has personally renovated Rise Hall, a 32-bedroomed Grade II* listed hall in the East Riding of Yorkshire.
+Beeny is a high-profile campaigner for buildings at risk and personally renovated Rise Hall, a 32-bedroomed Grade II* listed hall in the East Riding of Yorkshire, before building a new property for her family and herself in Somerset.
 Beeny has written regular columns for national newspapers and magazines, in addition to numerous books.
 She launched her podcast Round the Houses with Sarah Beeny in 2018, featuring a variety of wealthy and famous guests who allow Beeny into their homes and their lives.

 Early life and education

-Sarah Lucinda Beeny was born on 9 January 1972 in Reading, Berkshire, to Richard (an architect for Bovis Homes) and Ann.
+Sarah Lucinda Beeny was born in 1972 in Reading, Berkshire, to Richard, an architect for Bovis Homes, and Ann.
 Beeny has an elder brother.
-The family lived in two converted brick cottages in a nine-acre plot on the edge of the Duke of Wellington's estate at Stratfield Saye in Hampshire, in a style that Beeny describes as "a bit like The Good Life."
+The family lived in two converted brick cottages in a nine-acre plot on the edge of the Duke of Wellington's estate at Stratfield Saye in Hampshire, in a style that Beeny describes as "a bit like The Good Life".

 After her mother died aged 39 of breast cancer when Beeny was 10, she was educated as a weekly boarder at the all-girls Luckley-Oakfield School in Wokingham.
 Although her friends went to university, Beeny did not; she was encouraged to study drama by her English teacher and took a leading role in Brecht's Caucasian Chalk Circle.
 Pursuing the idea of becoming a professional actress, she studied drama at Queen Mary's College, Basingstoke, but failed to get into a drama school.

 Beeny travelled around the world solo at the age of 17 and felt "lonely and seasick" most of the way round.
 She returned to the UK to take a series of jobs, including: working for Save the Children; window-cleaning; door-to-door vacuum cleaner-selling and running her own sandwich-making business.
 Assuming she would be self-employed for the rest of her life, at weekends she would study the property market, which gave her a good grounding in the market.
 Having saved up a deposit, without any formal training, Beeny began her own property-developing business with her brother and her husband.
 Beeny is also the co-founder of the UK dating website MySingleFriend.com.